Boston Schools with Life Sciences Programs

 - Another private school option is Northeastern University, which is located 2.8 miles from downtown Boston.
 Life sciences programs offered here include undergraduate and graduate programs in general biology and marine biology.

 - Students who wish to attend a public school can apply for admission to the University of Massachusetts in Boston, located 5.4 miles from the downtown.
 It's the only public university in the city and offers bachelor's and master's degree programs in biology.

 Comparison of Schools

-Life science students can use this to compare both undergraduate and graduate tuition at the three universities featured in this article.
+Life science students can use this table to compare both undergraduate and graduate tuition rates at the three universities featured in this article.

 |Boston University||Northeastern University||University of Massachusetts-Boston|

 |Tuition and Fees (2017-2018)|| Undergraduates: